BD2KGenomics/dcc-metadata-indexer/README.md

 Take out `--skip-upload` if you want to perform upload, see below for more details.

+In case there are already existing bundle ID's that cause a collision on the S3 storage, you can specify the `--force-upload` switch to replace colliding bundle ID's with the current uploading version.

 Now look in the `output_metadata` directory for per-donor directories that contain metadata files for each analysis event.

 ### Enabling Upload